Ester Almqvist: Family and education

 Almqvist was born in Bromma but spent her childhood in Stockholm, where her parents taught in a school for Christian missionaries.
 She is the female artist who is represented with most artworks in the collections of Malmö Konstmuseum, a total of 2,083 pieces.
 She had specified in her will that her collection of oil and watercolour paintings, charcoal, pastel and ink drawings, graphic pages and sketchbooks should be donated to that particular museum.
 Her father, a priest, died when she was nine.
 Her mother worked as a private tutor and book seller for the sake of providing for her family.
 Almqvist was born with a deformed spine that limited her mobility throughout her life but also gave her freedom to study art instead of being confined to housework.

 She attended the Technical School in Stockholm, graduating in 1891, and she studied art privately with the painter Gustaf Cederström.
-She continued her art studies at the Valand Art Academy in Gothenburg (1892–1893) and then at the Konstnärsförbundets skola in Stockholm (1894–1895).
-Her teachers included Per Hasselberg and Bruno Liljefors.
+She continued her art studies at the Valand Art Academy in Gothenburg (1892–1893) where she studied under Richard Bergh and Carl Larsson.
+After their mentorship came to an end, Larsson dedicated an etching to Almqvist, describing her as a "talented, noble, and fine creature."
+Almqvist then studied at the Konstnärsförbundets skola in Stockholm (1894–1895).
+Her other teachers included Per Hasselberg and Bruno Liljefors.
 While in school, she supported herself by commercial book illustration work.
 Later, she was a member of the women's association Nya Idun.